Chesterfield go 16 points clear at top of after beating Southend United - report

 With Bromley losing at AFC Fylde, it means the Spireites are 16 points clear at the top of the table and they still have two games in hand.
 Although nobody will be getting carried away, it is looking increasingly likely that the Blues will be playing in League Two next season and ending their six-year stay in the National League.

-Incredibly, this was their 18th successive home win in all competitions.
+Incredibly, this was their 18th successive home win in all competitions which is a club record.
 These three goals also take them to a magnificent 72 bagged in the league.

 Southend are a good side and they had some chances in the first-half, but they failed to take them, unlike the clinical hosts, and they ended up paying the price.